 Start with a compelling question, then think about how someone could get the answer, then look to see if anyone has done exactly that.

 Many big interesting questions are addressed by one or more general theories and every theory makes key assumptions and predictions.
 Have these actually been tested yet?
 That’s a good place to start.
-For example, biological market theory assumes that a shift in supply or demand will lead to changes in the value of services exchanged by individuals in a mutualism.
+For example, I might think: biological market theory assumes that a shift in supply or demand will lead to changes in the value of services exchanged by individuals in a mutualism.
 Has this been tested?
 Reciprocity theory predicts that individuals will reduce cooperative investments towards individuals that don’t reciprocate.
 What’s the evidence for that?

 Your proposal should start with the big picture.
 This should be something that everyone will find interesting.
 Answer these questions: